dsean2112/cardio_ml/AF_DM_project/README.txt

 ML_functions: General functions for ECG annotation

 AF_DM_funcs: Functions specific to AF/DM project.
 Includes HRV, global electrical heterogeneity, P-wave amplitude, etc

+parallel_predict: contains code for creating pooled master annotation lead

 Run ML_functions file for functions, followed by ann_test_script for a sample script.

 test_wfdb: LUDB wfdb file, not used for training

 test_data: 51 LUDB samples, not used to train models.
 Signal only.

 saved_model folder: models used in the sample script